WallabyLester/Semi_Supervised_Adaptation_for_Myoelectric_Prosthesis_Control/README.md

 `Data_Analysis` - contains Jupyter Notebooks which present data trends and information for creating rules in classifying EMG data.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.

+- All Participants: Looks at virtual game data for In the Zone and Simon Says virtual games for all participants.
+Involves the preramp speed, postramp speed, and consecutive classified motions.
+- All Participants V2: Updated virtual game analysis with normalized results instead of raw.
+- Consecutive Motions: Deep dive into the consecutive motions in the virtual game data in addition to speeds.
+- One Participant: Initial analysis of preramp speed, postramp speed. motion targets, motion predictions, and raw EMG data for just one participant.

 `Rules` - contains Jupyter Notebooks using the data analysis to find the rules and relabel virtual game data based off of them.
 The accompanying `.py` files are the text files for the Jupyter Notebooks.
 Also contains the rules used in classification.

 ## Jupytext Instructions